LudwigEnglbrecht/cytoscape.js-prov/README.md

 # Next steps

-* Evaluate [CytoSQL](https://apps.cytoscape.org/apps/cytosql) for retrieving data directly from the MongoDB
+* Evaluate [CytoSQL](https://apps.cytoscape.org/apps/cytosql) for retrieving data directly from the MongoDB (not possible since CytoSQL does not support Cytoscape 3)
 * Incorporate "CamFlow/cytoscape.js-prov" as a sub-module to benefit from further developments
-* Address performance issues during the network parsing in node.js
+* Address performance issues during the network parsing in NodeJS

 # Authors of this extension